 - Beat in Vanilla and icing sugar.
-Leave to stand for 2 minutes to that sugar can melt into the cream cheese.
+Leave to stand for 2 minutes in the fridge so that sugar can melt into the cream cheese.

-- Sift the cocoa powder into the mixture and beat to combine.
-Beat in the cooled chocolate ganache till the frosting is uniform in colour.
-If you want your frosting even more chocolatey, go ahead and beat in more cocoa powder.
+- Beat in the cooled chocolate ganache till the frosting is uniform in colour.
+If you want your frosting even more chocolatey, go ahead and beat in some powder.

-- Signs of my perfect consistency: when you tap the side of the bowl, the frosting jiggles a tiny bit.
+- If I'm using this chocolate frosting for cupcakes I make sure that it's at the perfect consistency first before I start piping it.
+Signs of my perfect consistency: when you tap the side of the bowl, the frosting jiggles a tiny bit.
 When you scoop up a spoon, it takes about 2,5 - 3 seconds to drop back into the bowl.